 In an era of public prayers being silenced at governmental functions, when help is most needed it is to God that we turn.
 “Our help is in the name of the Lord, the Maker of heaven and earth.”
 (Psalm 124:8)

-Daniel Woodall crossed an ocean blue to come to Edmonton.
-Today you couldn’t cross a street in Edmonton without seeing an ocean of blue ribbons and shirts in his honor.
+Daniel Woodall crossed an ocean blue to come to Edmonton from England.
+Today you couldn’t cross a street in Edmonton without seeing an ocean of blue ribbons and shirts in his honour.
 He wore the values of the EPS on his shoulders and in his life.

 Integrity – Doing the right things for the right reasons all the time.